 If there’s one thing every vegan learns the hard way, it’s that animal products lurk everywhere.
 That said, you can usually count on these kinds of bread to be vegan:

-Here are some other bread varieties that are sometimes vegan:
+Here are some other bread varieties that are often vegan:

 Vegan Flatbreads